playfulprogramming/playfulprogramming/.storybook/README.md

 ## Story conventions

+All stories appear under `components`, regardless of renderer.
+Use readable display names with spaces (such as `Radio Button Group` and `X Embed`) and omit the `Placeholder` suffix from story titles.

 Stories use Storybook's CSF Next factory API: `preview.type`, `preview.meta`, and `meta.story`.
 Astro stories import the default `.storybook/preview.ts` export.
 Preact stories import its named `preactPreview` export; it composes the official